 As soon as you can, start playing scales in thirds or tenths (or sixths!).
 You really have to know your keys on the keyboard – which black and white keys to play – for your hands to play ‘in two places at once’ successfully.

-Go back to the preparatory one-octave scale exercise patterns on the Scale Practice Patterns page to get things going.
+Use one of the one-octave scale exercise patterns to get things going.
 Example:

 Played in thirds (in C), this pattern gives: